sanspointes/bobbinbear/crates/bevy_spts_vectorgraphic/README.md

 Rebuilds the mesh of the graphic so the changes can be rendered.

-1. `sys_check_vector_graphic_style_changed` - Checks for changes to the fill/stroke to trigger a remesh using pre-calculated paths
-2. `sys_remesh_vector_graphic` - Remeshes the vector graphic with the latest path / styles.
+1. `sys_remesh_vector_graphic` - Remeshes the vector graphic with the latest path / styles.
+This is triggered when `VectorGraphicPathStorage` changes or if the style components change.